Sentry Tournament of Champions

 The Sentry ToC was actually founded way back in 1953 and over the early years was played in Nevada and then California, before relocating to its current venue, The Plantation Course at Kapalua in Maui in 1999 and it has remained here ever since.

-Current title sponsor Sentry Insurance took over these duties in 2018 and are currently in the middle of a five year deal.
+Current title sponsor Sentry Insurance took over these duties in 2018 and are currently in a five year deal.

-As is always the case the tournament is open to any player who has posted a PGA Tour victory in the previous calendar year, however this year in addition, due to the abbreviated tour calendar in 2020, the event has been opened up to players who finished in the top 30 of last seasons Fedex Cup rankings, regardless as to whether they posted a victory in the season or not.
+As is always the case the tournament is open to any player who has posted a PGA Tour victory in the previous calendar year, however unlike last year, where a tweak was made due to the covid 19 hiatus players who finished in the top 30 of the Fedex Cup rankings but did not post a victory in the calendar year are not eligible.
+This means no Dustin Johnson here for the first time in over five years.

 As noted above the event has been played since 1999 on the Plantation Course at the Kapalua resort in Maui.